eashmore/goodgames/README.md

 Features:

-* Game database populated through the overriding of Backbone.js’s Model#parse method to parse nested data from the Giantbomb API* Search feature cache video game data and images consumed from the Giantbomb API to
+* Game database populated through the overriding of Backbone.js’s Model#parse method to parse nested data from the Giantbomb API* Search feature consumes the Giantbomb API to cache video game information and images
 * Reviews and Comments share a Reviews table via polymorphic associations to maintain a normalized database* Custom authentication using BCrypt which stores user’s password as a secret hash

 Technologies used to build this application include: